gotchoices/chip/docs/original-review.md

 **Analysis:** The CHIP definition doesn't specify a weighting scheme.
 GDP weighting is defensible (productive economies may better represent "balanced" markets), but labor-force weighting has philosophical appeal ("one worker's hour is one worker's hour").

-This choice materially affects the result and deserves explicit sensitivity analysis.
+This choice materially affects the result.
+The weighting study (Section 11.6) confirmed that the spread across five schemes is substantial (CV = 21%), and recommended retaining GDP-weighting on the basis of economic reasoning, population-proportionate influence, and methodological continuity.

 ### 7.5 Summary Assessment